JUI-F cancels talks with govt

 Following the PPP’s serious reservations, the Rehbar Committee of the opposition is to meet today (Monday) at the residence of convener of Rehbar Committee Akram Khan Durrani to decide either to accept the government’s dialogue offer or not.

-Maulana Fazlur Rehman on Sunday contacted PPP Secretary General Syed Nayyar Hussain Bokhari and inform him about the scheduled meeting of Senate Chairman Sadiq Sanjrani and Maulana Abdul Ghafoor Haideri.
+Maulana Fazlur Rehman on Sunday contacted PPP Secretary General Syed Nayyar Hussain Bokhari and informed him about the scheduled meeting of Senate Chairman Sadiq Sanjrani and Maulana Abdul Ghafoor Haideri.

-The sources said Syed Nayyar Hussain Bokhari conveyed the serious reservations of the PPP about the solo flight of JUI-F saying that being a part of APC, the JUI-F should have taken all the parties into confidence before such a decision.

 Meanwhile, Jamiat Ulema-e-Islam-Fazl (JUI-F) chief Maulana Fazlur Rehman said that the government had formed a committee to hold talks with him, but he would not hold talks with the rulers.